 If they don’t like it, they don’t buy it.
 People belonging to this category don’t buy it all but buy some of it, while this is much better than aggressive impulsive Buying, it’s not the ideas category you want to be in.

 The great thing about the people in this category is that they know crystal clear about their likes and dislikes and what they are Okay with not purchasing.

 How to stop being a normal impulsive buyer?

-You won’t have a huge problem as you’ll avoid spending money on things you dislike; you only focus needs to be on those things that you like and analyse if there is an actual need for it.
+You won’t have a huge problem as you’ll avoid spending money on things you dislike; you only focus needs to be on those things that you like and analyze if there is an actual need for it.

 Do this and you’ll soon be transferred to the Minimal Impulsive Buyer category – The Ideal Category.

 Less than 5% of people make it here.
 This is the category where impulsive Buying is at a minimum.
 The people belonging to this category surely get the urge of buying things they instantly see but they can’t control their urge and save their money.

 If you’re reading this post, you’re probably not in this category but that doesn’t mean you can’t make your place here.

 Once you know how to stop impulsive spending and try saving as much money as you can while not living miserably, you will be a part of this category.

 How to be consistent at being a minimal Impulsive Buyer?